Annual Report 2013 - Accountability, transparency and professionalism in action

 Glenn M. Stannard, O.O.M.

-The knowledge and expert contributions of Commission Members Roy Berlinquette, Steven Chabot and Hugh Muir have assisted the Commission to meet its important oversight mandate, as has their worthwhile participation in our Outreach Program which included visits with MP members at seven Canadian Forces bases and Military Family Resource Centres across Canada.
+The knowledge and expert contributions of the Commission Members have assisted the Commission in fulfilling its oversight mandate, as has their valuable participation in our Outreach Program at eight Canadian Armed Forces bases which included visits with MP members, Military Family Resource Centers, CAF chain of command across Canada and at the CAF MP Academy in Borden, Ontario.

 Glenn M. Stannard, O.O.M.